w3f/polkadot-wiki/docs/ens.md

 sidebar_label: Using ENS with DOT/KSM accounts
 ---

-ENS (Ethereum Name Service) is a system of smart contracts on the Ethereum blockchain which allows users to claim domain names like `bruno.eth`.
+ENS (Ethereum Name Service) is a distributed and open system of smart contracts on the Ethereum blockchain which allows users to claim domain names like `bruno.eth`.

+The ENS is a domain that is equivalent to a DNS (Domain Name System) domain.
+Instead, it offers a decentralized and secure way to translate text via smart contracts.
 Supporting wallets can then allow senders to input ENS domains instead of long and unwieldy addresses.
 This prevents phishing, fraud, typos, and adds a layer of usability on top of the regular wallet user experience.

 > Note: You will need an ENS name and an Ethereum account with some ether in it to follow along with